 If you're a service provider, make sure your company has a Service Provider Identification Number (SPIN), also known as the service provider’s 498 ID.
 Additionally, your company will need an account in EPC.
 When you win a bid and start providing services, make sure to discuss the invoicing process up-front with the applicant to determine which invoicing option they prefer.

 Funding may be requested under two categories of service:

-Discounts for support depend on the level of poverty and the urban/rural status of the population served and range from 20 percent to 90 percent of the costs of eligible services.
+Discounts for support depend on the category of service requested, the level of poverty and the urban/rural status of the appropriate school district.
+Discounts range from 20 percent to 90 percent of the costs of eligible services.